What is WildTrax?

 - Opportunities to discover data in your region of interest, coordinate with other groups, and address broad-scale ecological questions

-How can I set up a remote camera or autonomous recording unit (ARU)?
+How can I set up a camera or Autonomous Recording Unit?

 Sensors can be deployed in many ways, depending on the monitoring objective.
 Examples of methods and protocols are found here.